- Dedicated to support state employees’ and retirees’ interests

 Why do state employees need a PAC?

 Simply put, EMPAC is SEANC’s political arm.
 SEANC’s primary role is to advocate for member priorities in the General Assembly.
-EMPAC’s primary role is support the legislators and other politicians running for political office and who are supportive of SEANC’s priorities.
+EMPAC’s primary role is to support the legislators and other politicians running for political office and who are supportive of SEANC’s priorities.

 Why should you specifically contribute to the PAC?
 As a state employee, your job is political.
 Fair or not, your pay, benefits and way of life depend on politicians.
 One way in which you can improve your future is to become politically active and join EMPAC.